Rösti Tramples the Will of the People

 - Es Burebüebli mahn i nit

-- Are BAFU and hunting administrations still operating professionally?
+- Are BAFU and the hunting authorities still operating with due diligence?

-- Federal Councillor Albert Rösti tramples on the will of the people
+- Federal Councillor Albert Rösti tramples the will of the people

 - The consequences of controversial wolf management in Switzerland